-Providing pay information at the beginning of the recruiting and interview process helps candidates self-select out, reducing the number of resumes needed to get to a hire in half (Data analysis of 12M applications 7/1/2016-12/31/2017 from leading ATS provider Greenhouse comparing application-to-hire ratios for Glassdoor vs. other job sites.).
-Hiring decision makers also report that when they hire informed candidates (including candidates informed about pay realities), the top three benefits they see are better retention rates, and more productive and more engaged employees (Glassdoor Survey, August 2017).
-Since introducing salary estimates in job listings in late January 2017, preliminary data shows that more job seekers are clicking on and applying to jobs with salary estimates, bringing more interest to an employer’s job listings (Glassdoor Internal Data, August 2017).
+Providing pay information at the beginning of the recruiting and interview process helps candidates self-select out, reducing the number of resumes needed to get to hire in half (Data analysis of 12M applications 7/1/2016-12/31/2017 from leading ATS provider Greenhouse comparing application-to-hire ratios for Glassdoor vs. other job sites.).
+Hiring decision-makers also report that when they hire informed candidates (including candidates informed about salary realities), the top three benefits they see are better retention rates, and more productive and more engaged employees (Glassdoor Survey, August 2017).
+Since introducing salary estimates in job listings in 2017, data show more job seekers are clicking on and applying to jobs with salary estimates, bringing more interest to an employer’s job listings.

-For job seekers, including salary information in job listings helps too, providing them the added pay information they’ve been asking for, and helping them find jobs where pay realities meet their pay expectations.
-In fact, data shows that job seekers want more insight into salary and comp during the job search process, as nearly all (98%) job seekers and employees say it would be helpful to see pay ranges included in open job listings (Glassdoor Survey, April 2017).
-Among those surveyed, 8 in 10 (82%) Glassdoor users say salary & compensation package is among their biggest considerations before accepting a job.
+For job seekers, including salary information in job listings provides them with added pay information they’ve been asking for, and helps them find jobs where pay realities meet their pay expectations.
+In fact, data shows that job seekers want more insight into salary and compensation during the job search process, as nearly all (98%) job seekers and employees say it would be helpful to see salary ranges included in open job listings (Glassdoor Survey, April 2017).
+Among those surveyed, 8 in 10 (82%) Glassdoor users say salary and compensation package is among their biggest considerations before accepting a job.
 (Glassdoor Site Survey, August 2018)

 I am the employer for a job listing and the salary estimate is off.
 Can I update the estimate?

 Yes.
-If employers feel a Glassdoor estimated salary pay range is off on your job listing(s), employers are welcome to update pay ranges themselves by logging into their Employer Center with a Free Employer Account.
+If employers feel a Glassdoor estimated salary range is off on your job listing(s), employers are welcome to update pay ranges themselves by signing in to their Employer Center with a Free Employer Account.
 Once in, just click on the Jobs & Recruiting tab, and then All Jobs.
 Pay ranges on jobs that employers update will be reflected within one business day.
 If pay ranges are not updated or there is a problem, employers can contact our salaries team.
-Once updated, the employer provided salary will appear on the job posting.
-Additionally, before making an edit or adding a salary estimate, yo can now scroll through to review all titles that will be impacted.
+Once updated, the employer-provided salary will appear on the job posting.
+Additionally, before editing or adding a salary estimate, you can now scroll through to review all titles that will be impacted.

 We've also given employers the ability to remove your employer-provided salary estimate.
 All jobs with an underlying Glassdoor salary will revert to this range.

-I am the employer for a job listing in which there is no pay range displayed.
-Can I put a pay range on this job listing?
+I am the employer for a job listing in which there is no salary range displayed.
+Can I add a salary range on this job listing?

-Before making an edit or adding a salary estimate, you can now scroll through to review all titles that will be impacted.
+Before editing or adding a salary estimate, you can now scroll through to review all titles that will be impacted.

 If I have multiple roles with the same title and location, can I have different salary estimates for each?

-As of January, 2019, employers can now see the full list of roles that will be impacted by an update in a scrolling list.
-This used to be limited to a maximum of three roles displayed.
+As of January 2019, employers can now see the full list of roles that will be impacted by an update in a scrolling list.

-I am the employer and we did not give you permission to include pay information in our job listings and/or job alerts on Glassdoor.
+I am the employer and we did not give you permission to include salary information in our job listings and/or job alerts on Glassdoor.
 Please remove it.

 At Glassdoor, our goal is to help match the right people with the right employers by leveraging workplace transparency, including offering more information around pay to help ensure pay expectations meet pay realities.
 In turn, this helps employers recruit more informed candidates which employers say lead to better retention rates, and more productive and more engaged employees (Glassdoor Survey, August 2017).
 We are also committed to treating all employers equally, regardless of paid or unpaid relationships with Glassdoor.
 As such, we do not remove salary estimates from a company’s job listings on Glassdoor.

-However, pay ranges can be added or updated to reflect more reliable pay ranges that you, the employer, would like displayed.
-All you have to do is log into your Employer Center with a Free Employer Account.
+However, salary ranges can be added or updated to reflect more reliable salary ranges that you, the employer, would like displayed.
+All you have to do is sign in to your Employer Center with a Free Employer Account.
 Once in, just click on the Jobs & Recruiting tab, and then All Jobs.
-Pay ranges on jobs that employers add or update will be reflected within one business day.
-If pay ranges are not added or updated or there is a problem, employers can contact our salaries team.
+Salary ranges on jobs that employers add or update will be reflected within one business day.
+If salary ranges are not added or updated or there is a problem, employers can contact our salaries team.

-Can self-serve or third party pay range information be updated on a posted job?
+Can self-serve or third-party salary range information be updated on a posted job?

-If a job is a self-serve job or a third party job board job, then those jobs will not be visible in the employer center and therefore employers will not be able to update the salary estimates on those jobs with the new Employer Center feature.
+If a job is a self-serve job or a third-party job board job, then those jobs will not be visible in the Employer Center and therefore employers will not be able to update the salary estimates on those jobs with the Employer Center feature.
 In these situations, please follow the below process:

-Contact our Salary Estimates team to let them know you'd like to provide pay ranges to update the ranges currently displayed on your job listings (expect 2-3 business days for a response).
+Contact our Salary Estimates team to let them know you'd like to provide salary ranges to update the ranges currently displayed on your job listings (expect 2-3 business days for a response).

-Our salaries team will review the information and if there are no questions, our team will update your job listings to display the pay ranges you provide.
+Our Salary Estimates team will review the information and if there are no questions, our team will update your job listings to display the salary ranges you provide.
 This process can take up to seven business days.

 Salary estimates in job listings appear to be from the employer.
 Can you fix this?

-Glassdoor displays on the job listing itself and at the top of the job description that pay ranges are a Glassdoor Estimated Salary.
-In addition, by clicking on the 'exclamation point' next to this, we explain that pay ranges are not necessarily endorsed by the employer and that actual compensation may vary based on experience.
-We also describe how we calculate Glassdoor pay ranges.
+Glassdoor displays on the job listing itself and at the top of the job description that salary ranges are a Glassdoor Estimated Salary.
+In addition, by clicking on the exclamation point icon next to this, we explain that salary ranges are not necessarily endorsed by the employer and that actual compensation may vary based on experience.
+We also describe how we calculate Glassdoor salary ranges.

-I am an employer and understand that I can add or update pay ranges on my job listings.
-Can I do the same thing to update pay information on my salaries page?
+I am an employer and understand that I can add or update salary ranges on my job listings.
+Can I do the same thing to update salary information on my salaries page?

 At this time, the best way to help improve the accuracy of salary information on your company profile pages is to encourage your employees to contribute a salary report.
 The more information we have from employees about salaries, the more reliable the salary information becomes over time.
-For more information on salary estimates on company pages, please see this article.
+See this article for more information.

 How are salary estimates calculated?